 - Community Partner Program

-LFTP collaborates with community groups that want to create community orchards in their neighborhoods.
+LFTP collaborates with community groups to create community orchards in their neighborhoods.
 LFTP provides orchard design, event organizing, and training in orchard care.
 The community partner is responsible for ongoing care of the orchard and distribution of the harvest.

 - LFTP Website